Bose QuietComfort Noise Cancelling Earbuds Review

 The Bose QuietComfort smart wireless earbuds are equipped with cutting-edge audio technologies and Bose Audio Noise Cancelling technology.
 Together, they deliver clean, consistent audio and rich, intense bass on a bed of simulated silence — so you can hear all sorts of nuances that are otherwise missed.

 No matter where you’re in the day, take these waterproof earbuds.
 They produce genuinely clear audio for songs, podcasts, videos, and calls from the coffee shop.
 When you need to be conscious of your environment, these earbuds help you monitor how much — or how little — of the outside world you hear.
-This helpful function lets it seem like you’re not using a headset at all — perfect for buying a coffee or chatting to your coworkers.
+This helpful function makes it seem like you’re not using a headset at all — perfect for buying a coffee or chatting with your coworkers.

 This sturdy case is built to ride with you all day long.
 Its magnetized interior holds the wireless earbuds safely in place when charging, and its battery will recharge the earbuds for up to 12 hours of playback time.
-Using the supplied cord or Qi-certified wireless charging mat (not included) to charge the case.
+Use the supplied cord or Qi-certified wireless charging mat (not included) to charge the case.

 The external LED lights show the battery status of your charging case.
 And as soon as you open the lid, the earbuds begin to pair with your computer.